Siddhantthakur132/AI-Enhanced-Customer-Support-System/README.md

 🏢 Business Type: Type of business related to the ticket (e.g., Retail, Telecom).

-🏷️ Tags: tag_1 to tag_9, categories used for further classification or classification purposes.
+🏷️ Tags: tag_1 to tag_9, categories used for further classification or classification purposes.types, and initial exploration of the data.

-🛠️ Tools & Technologies Used
-Python: For data analysis and processing.
-Pandas: For data manipulation and analysis.
-Jupyter Notebook: For running and presenting analysis in an interactive format.
-🚀 Project Steps
-Data Loading: Importing the dataset using Pandas.
-Data Exploration: Inspecting the dataset's structure, types, and initial exploration of the data.
-Handling Missing Values: Identifying and handling missing values in the dataset.
-Data Cleaning: Cleaning the data to ensure consistency and readiness for further analysis.
-Basic Analysis: Performing initial analysis to explore ticket trends, common issues, priorities, etc.
 📋 Conclusion
 The analysis provides insights into customer support ticket trends, common issues, priority levels, and potential areas for improvement in IT support services.

 Feel free to connect for questions, feedback, or contributions! 😊